Eth2222/WPI_PrintLabManager/README.md

 - the information is added the the printDetails dict, and then put in a prefilled google forms url and posted to the sheet.

-##todo:
+## todo:

 - Clean the heaping pile of trash that is this program.
 There are a bunch of unused imports and unused files, but some may be useful for building an interface in the future(with flask or tkinter, ~~they're both here!~~ in my repo and ignored. )

 - enable class input for MQP, ES1310 etc
   - make a way to crosscheck WPI ID with class rosters

--a way to select multiple prints, right now the first thing found in the list that matches the email is used
+- a way to select multiple prints, right now the first thing found in the list that matches the email is used

+- create a UI

+- make it run on raspberry PI

+- connect a Thermal Printer